flenniken/statictea/docs/runFunction.md

 # funJoin_lsois

-Join the list of string components with the given separator.
+Join a list of strings with a separator.
-An optional parameter determines whether you skip empty components or not.
+An optional parameter determines whether you skip empty strings or not.

 ~~~
 join(strs: list, sep: string, optional skipEmpty: int) string